WHO WE ARE

 Chief Kyle is the author of The New York Times best-selling books, American Sniper: The Autobiography of the Most Lethal Sniper in U.S. Military History and American Gun.

-Jeff Kyle, United States Marine Corps Combat Veteran – Board Member
+Jeff Kyle, United States Marine Corps Combat Veteran – Executive Chairman

 When you are the brother of one of the most admired military snipers in United States history, it is difficult to find your own way, but Jeff Kyle has never been one to shy away from a challenge.
 That is very evident as Jeff proudly served our country as a U.S. Marine for eight years of honorable service.
 In the United States Marine Corps, Jeff served four years with the 3rd Marines as an infantryman with weapons specialty.
 Four years later, he became weapons platoon sergeant, then later transferred to 4th Recon in San Antonio.